colton-gabertan/Wallarm-Solutions-Engineer-Challenge/solution/README.md

       secretKey: token
       secretName: wallarm-api-token
 ```

+>**Troubleshooting API Connection:**
-By default, Wallarm will install with `enabled: false`, as well as the `existingSecret` set to `false`, so we want to make sure to enable it either here or update the deployment post-installation.
+>By default, Wallarm will install with `enabled: false`, as well as the `existingSecret` set to `false`, so we want to make sure to enable it either here or update the deployment post-installation.
 This ensures that our node can check-in to us1.api.wallarm.com as well as pull our API token from the Kubernetes secrets.

 At this point, Helm now knows which Wallarm cloud domain to point to for its API calls as well as retreive the API token from the secrets; however, we need to actually import our API key into kubernetes.
 We do this by creating the `wallarm` namespace and generating a secret to hold the token.
 This secret will be accessible to our node within the same namespace.